dixithach/Full-Stack-Developer-Training-Plan/README.md

 2) I started coding inside typscript.ts where i declared Strings,Boolean,numbers,array.
 3) And than i runned  tsc typscript.ts in terminal.
 4) And than i runned  node typscripr.js in terminal which creates a typscript.js file.
 5) And than it will show result in terminals where console.log(); will print in terminal.

+Exercise

+Creative Exercise (Typed Variables)

+1)